-- cash flow from operations; - sale of, or exchange of ownership interests in, properties or other investments; - borrowings under our bank line of credit and commercial paper program; - issuance of additional debt, including unsecured notes, term loans, and mortgage debt; and/or - issuance of common or preferred stock or its equivalent.
+- cash flow from operations; - sale of, or exchange of ownership interests in, properties or other investments; - borrowings under our Revolving Facility and commercial paper program; - issuance of additional debt, including unsecured notes, term loans, and mortgage debt; and/or - issuance of common or preferred stock or its equivalent under the ATM Program (as defined below).

 Our ability to access the capital markets impacts our cost of capital and ability to refinance maturing indebtedness, as well as our ability to fund future acquisitions and development through the issuance of additional securities or secured debt.
 Credit ratings impact our ability to access capital and directly impact our cost of capital as well.
-For example, our bank line of credit accrues interest at a rate per annum equal to LIBOR plus a margin that depends upon our credit ratings for our senior unsecured long-term debt.
-Our bank line of credit includes customary LIBOR replacement language, including, but not limited to, the use of rates based on the secured overnight financing rate administered by the Federal Reserve Bank of New York.
+Our 2022 Term Loan Facilities accrue interest at adjusted Secured Overnight Financing Rate ("SOFR") administered by the Federal Reserve Bank of New York plus a margin that depends on the credit ratings of our senior unsecured long-term debt.
+Additionally, our Revolving Facility accrues interest at a rate per annum equal to the London Interbank Offered Rate ("LIBOR") plus a margin that depends upon our credit ratings for our senior unsecured long-term debt.
+Our Revolving Facility includes customary LIBOR replacement language, including, but not limited to, the use of rates based on SOFR.
 We also pay a facility fee on the entire revolving commitment that depends upon our credit ratings.
-As of February 7, 2022, we had long-term credit ratings of Baa1 from Moody's and BBB+ from S&P Global and Fitch, and short-term credit ratings of P-2, A-2, and F2 from Moody's, S&P Global, and Fitch, respectively.
+As of February 6, 2023, we had long-term credit ratings of Baa1 from Moody's and BBB+from S&P Global and Fitch, and short-term credit ratings of P-2, A-2, and F2 from Moody's, S&P Global, and Fitch, respectively.

-A downgrade in credit ratings by Moody's, S&P Global, and Fitch may have a negative impact on the interest rates and facility fees for our bank line of credit and may negatively impact the pricing of notes issued under our commercial paper program and senior unsecured notes.
-While a downgrade in our credit ratings would adversely impact our cost of borrowing, we believe we would continue to have access to the unsecured debt markets, and we could also seek to enter into one or more secured debt financings, issue additional securities, including under our ATM Program (as defined below), or dispose of certain assets to fund future operating costs, capital expenditures, or acquisitions, although no assurances can be made in this regard.
-Refer to "Covid Update" above for a more comprehensive discussion of the potential impact of Covid on our business.
+A downgrade in credit ratings by Moody's, S&P Global, and Fitch may have a negative impact on the interest rates and facility fees for our Revolving Facility and 2022 Term Loan Facilities and may negatively impact the pricing of notes issued under our commercial paper program and senior unsecured notes.
+While a downgrade in our credit ratings would adversely impact our cost of borrowing, we believe we would continue to have access to the unsecured debt markets, and we could also seek to enter into one or more secured debt financings, issue additional securities, including under our ATM Program, or dispose of certain assets to fund future operating costs, capital expenditures, or acquisitions, although no assurances can be made in this regard.
+Refer to "Market Trends and Uncertainties" above for a more comprehensive discussion of the potential impact of Covid as well as economic and market conditions on our business.